The Green Spotted Puffer Fish

 In the wild, green spotted puffers (Tetraodon nigroviridis or (syn) Dichotomyctere nigroviridis) are found in Southeast Asia where they inhabit rivers and estuaries.
 Unfortunately, in captivity, they are often the victims of poorly educated pet shops and aquarium owners.

 Perhaps more than any other fish species, GSPs serve as an example of why it is so important to research aquarium fish before bringing them home.
 In this case, failing to do so can result in the demise of your puffer and perhaps all other fish in your tank.

 If you currently have one of these little dynamos in your possession you are probably here to learn more about how to care for your puffer.

-Of course it goes without saying that you should be practicing proper aquarium maintenance in any tank you own, but this is especially important with the Green Spotted Puffer.
-Understanding puffer behavior, care and tank requirements will go a long way when it comes to making sure your puffer lives a long and happy life.
+Of course, it goes without saying that you should be practicing proper aquarium maintenance in any tank you own, but this is especially important with the green spotted puffer.
+Understanding puffer behavior, care, and tank requirements will go a long way when it comes to making sure your puffer lives a long and happy life.

-This guide is intended to serve as a basic introduction to Green Spotted Puffer care, and to help you avoid many of the common mistakes made by first-time puffer owners.
+This guide is intended to serve as a basic introduction to green spotted puffer care and to help you avoid many of the common mistakes made by first-time puffer owners.

-Green Spotted Puffer Tank Setup and Tankmates
+Green Spotted Puffer Tank Mates and Tank Size

 Some puffer owners keep a pair of puffers in a tank 55-gallons or larger, and some owners even have success keeping their puffer with other fish species that tolerate brackish water.
 However, the potential for conflict always exists whenever your puffer is housed with other fish, and the risk hardly seems worth it.